Photo Credit: Bryn Sillorequez

 Alphabetical order:

-- Chossy Trio Renegades (by Dave Barnes) - What do you get when you assemble a group of climbing friends and add beer?
+- Chossy Trio Renegades (By Dave Barnes) - What do you get when you assemble a group of climbing friends and add beer?
 You get the Chossy Trio Renegades who decided their contribution to “saving the world” is bringing climbers outside and showing them how to rock.

-- Climbing into the Fold (by Juan Rodriguez) - How climbing and the people of climbing helped restore one person’s faith in himself and humanity.
+- Climbing into the Fold (By Juan Rodriguez) - How climbing and the people of climbing helped restore one person’s faith in himself and humanity.

 - Diversity in Climbing (& the Outdoors) is Not a Bandwagon (By Stefani Dawn) - Diversity is not a bandwagon.
 Bandwagon implies short-lived popularity.
 This is a movement to create some needed shifts in our sociological landscape...